 The Inside Story understands the importance of protecting an individual’s privacy.
-We adhere to the Code of Professional Behaviour of the Market and Social Research Society of Australia (AMSRS) and the Market and Social Research Privacy Principles.
-This code is designed to protect individual privacy while enabling legitimate social and market research practice with a view to the latest Australian Privacy Principles implemented in March 2014.
+We adhere to the Code of Professional Behaviour of the market research profession’s peak body The Research Society (formerly known as the Australian Market and Social Research Society of Australia (AMSRS)) and the Market and Social Research Privacy Principles.
+This code is designed to protect individual privacy while enabling legitimate social and market research practice with a view to the latest Australian Privacy Principles.

 Why we collect personal information

 Personal information is collected and held for market and social research purposes only.
 Only information relevant to the project is collected.
-All research results are aggregated and individual information not disclosed to other parties who are not involved in the research project unless with the explicit approval of those individual participants.
-The Inside Story does not disclose personal data to overseas recipients except under those terms that apply under the code of the Market and Social Research Society of Australia.
+All research results are aggregated, and individual information not disclosed to other parties who are not involved in the research project unless with the explicit approval of those individual participants.
+The Inside Story does not disclose personal data to overseas recipients except under those terms that apply under the code of The Research Society/the Market and Social Research peak professional body of Australia.

 What personal information we collect

 The type of personal information we collect depends on the nature of the research being undertaken.
-Generally, information for research purposes includes:
+Generally, information for research purposes and sometimes includes:

 - Demographic, eg name, age, gender, occupation, income